cgreene200/vpn-environ-setup/README.md

 ![alt text](https://i.imgur.com/O43f56y.png)

+### The above image focuses on the area between My Actual PC and Public Websites
-### To start the process, I had to Find the public IP address and location on my laptop by using www.whatsmyipaddress.com, as shown above.
+To start the exercise, I had to Find the public IP address and location on my laptop by using www.whatsmyipaddress.com, as shown above.

 ![alt text](https://i.imgur.com/5uPl7bZ.png)

+### The above image focuses on the pink area between My Actual PC and the Azure VM.
 After creating the Azure virtual machine, find the **IP address** and the **location** by going to www.whatsmyipaddress.com.
 After finding this information, create a remote desktop session from this virtual machine. as shown above.

 ![alt text](https://i.imgur.com/WigkWnh.png)

+### The above image focuses on the green area between the Azure VM and the ProtonVPN server.
+The steps that follow take place in this section of the image.
 In this section, the **remote desktop** has been created and it is from this VM that we will start working with the VPN environment.
 We went to www.protonvpn.com to create an account.
-Once the account has been created, we must download the ProtonVPN client and install in on the remote desktop session  that you created.
+Once the account has been created, we need to download the ProtonVPN client and install it on the remote desktop session  that was created.

 ### Create an Account with www.ProptonVPN.com